fadden/CiderPress2/WineNotes.md

 Double-click the ZIP to unpack it into `cp2_1.0.6_win-x86_sc`.

 In Kegworks, select the 32-bit engine and click "Create New Blank Wrapper".
-Choose an app name, such as `CP2Mac.app`, and click "OK".
+Choose an app name, such as `CP2Mac106[.app]`, and click "OK".
 The application will go off and do things for a while (about 45 seconds on a Mac Mini M4), then hopefully report that the wrapper was created successfully.
 Click "View wrapper in Finder".
 This will open the `~/Applications/Kegworks` directory.
+(You can quit out of Kegworks at this point.)

 We now need to put CiderPress II into the wrapper.
-Double-click "CP2Mac".
+Double-click `CP2Mac106`.
 Click "Install Software".
 Click "Copy a Folder Inside".
 From the Downloads folder, select `cp2_1.0.6_win-x86_sc`, and click "Choose".
-When prompted to choose an executable, select `[...]/CiderPress2.exe`, and continue.
+When prompted to choose an executable, select `[...]/CiderPress2.exe`, and click "OK".

-At this point if you quit and double-click the icon, it will launch directly into the CiderPress II GUI.
-To access Wine settings, Ctrl+click or right-click on the app icon to open a menu.
+We're not quite done, but at this point if you quit and double-click the app icon, it will launch directly into the CiderPress II GUI.
+To access Wine settings, you'll need to Ctrl+click or right-click on the app icon to open a menu.
 Select "Show Package Contents".
 Double-click "Contents" to open the folder, then double-click "Wineskin" to bring up the configuration buttons.

 #### Fonts ####